How They Made It: Mini Boston Cream Pie with Brianna

 Make the cake

-- Beat the sugar and eggs together at medium-high speed using an electric or stand mixer until very thick (butter falls from the paddle in thick ribbons).
-This will take several minutes.
-Beat in the vanilla.
+- Beat the sugar and eggs together at medium-high speed using a stand mixer fitted with a paddle attachment or hand mixer until very thick, about 3-4 minutes (butter will fall from the paddle in thick ribbons).
+Beat in the vanilla extract.

-- Place the flour, salt, and baking powder into a sifter or sieve and sift over the cake batter.
+- Using a sifter, add the flour, salt, and baking powder to the cake batter.
 Mix on low speed just until combined, about 1 minute.

 - In a saucepan set over medium heat, bring the butter and milk just to a simmer.
 Remove the pan from the heat, and stir the mixture until the butter is completely melted.